HewlettPackard/criu-pmem/README.md

 ./count
 ```

-Open another console and run criu-pmem to suspend and restore the count program.
+Open another console and run CRIU-PMEM to suspend and restore the count program.
 ```
 pgrep count
 sudo criu-pmem/criu/criu/criu dump -t <process-id> -D <directory> -j sudo criu-pmem/criu/criu/criu restore -D <directory> -j
 ```
-process-id is the process id of the application that will be checkpointed.
+"process-id" is the process id of the application that will be checkpointed.

-directory is to store the checkpoints and can be any directory on HDD, SSD or NVM (real or emulated one).
+"directory" is to store the checkpoints and can be any directory on HDD, SSD or NVM (real or emulated one).

 You may get the following warnings, which can be ignored.
 ```